-- multiple myeloma (cancer of the plasma cells in your bone marrow)
+- multiple myeloma, which is cancer of the plasma cells in your bone marrow

-- metastasized cancer (cancer that has spread from its original site)
+- metastasized cancer, which is cancer that has spread from its original site

 Low levels of uric acid in the blood may suggest:

 Blood draws are routine and very safe.
-The risks associated with a uric acid blood test are the same as those associated with any blood draw, and may include:
+The risks associated with a uric acid blood test are the same as those associated with any blood draw.
+Uric acid blood tests may cause:

 - pain or discomfort at the puncture site